siberoloji/siberoloji.github.io/content/en/docs/osint/170-2024-10-17-facebook-data-scraping-tools-for-osint.md

 * Export data for further analysis
 b. **Netlytic**

-**<a href="https://socialmedialab.ca/apps/netlytic/" target="_blank" rel="noopener" title="">Netlytic</a>** is a free cloud-based tool designed for researchers and social media analysts.
+[Netlytic](https://socialmedialab.ca/apps/netlytic/) is a free cloud-based tool designed for researchers and social media analysts.
 It enables users to scrape and analyze public Facebook group conversations.
 Netlytic organizes posts into categories and provides basic sentiment analysis, making it a popular tool for academic researchers.

 * **Features**: